Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Appendix

 If the subjects answer the instruction quiz correctly, they are presented with the twelve test trials (see Figure \ref{fig:experiment1-stimuli}B) in succession.
 An example test trial is shown in Figure \ref{fig:experiment1-instructions}G. The test stimuli are grouped into three blocks containing four stimuli each, according to their difficulty level.
 For each subject, the order of stimulus presentation within blocks is randomized, while the blocks themselves are presented in a fixed order e.g., block1 (simple environments - Env1, Env1R, Env2R, Env2R) is presented first, followed by block2 (moderate complexity - Env3, Env3R, Env4, Env4R), followed by block3 (high complexity - Env5, Env5R, Env6, Env6R).
 After the test stimuli, a final scene in Figure \ref{fig:experiment1-instructions}H is shown to thank the subjects for their participation, to get their comments about the strategies they used to solve the task, and their general feedback about the experiment.

 Figure \ref{fig:experiment1-heatmaps} shows the results from the experiment.
 Panel A shows the trajectories of a representative subject on six base test trials (Env1-Env6), shown in the order presented to the subject (top - bottom).
 Panel B shows the visitation heat-maps indicating the least to most visited regions in each environment, averaged across subjects.
-The heat-maps are aggregated across the base environments (Env1-Env3) and their reflected versions (Env1R-Env6R) shown in Figure \ref{fig:experiment1-stimuli}B.
+The heat-maps are aggregated across the base environments (Env1-Env3) and their reflected versions (Env1R-Env6R) shown in Figure \ref{fig:experiment1-stimuli}B. Separate heat-maps for the base environments and their reflected versions are also shown in Figure \ref{fig:experiment1-heatmaps-12} for comparison between the first and the second presentation (mirrored with respect to the first presentation).